dbarasti/go-monitor-ipfs/README.md

 # Go Monitor IPFS

 Application to monitor and create reports with plots regarding several metrics of an IPFS node.
+*More details about available features will be soon released*

 ## Getting Started